Back

 Dec 3, 2025 1:00pm ET

-Join the Center for a New American Security (CNAS) on Tuesday, December 3, 2025, from 1:00 to 2:00 p.m.
-ET, for a timely conversation on the future of U.S.-India Relations.
+The Center for a New American Security (CNAS) held an event on Wednesday, December 3, 2025, from 1:00 to 2:00 p.m.
+ET, for a timely conversation on the future of U.S.-India relations.

 For nearly three decades, the United States and India have cultivated a steadily deepening relationship rooted in shared strategic interests, expanding economic ties, and unprecedented defense cooperation.
 From breakthrough nuclear agreements to joint military exercises and cutting-edge technological collaboration, both nations have invested years of diplomatic effort to build a foundation of trust that has long served as a stabilizing force in South Asia and the Indo-Pacific.
 Today, however, recent political actions, strained rhetoric, and mounting frustrations threaten this hard-earned progress, leaving the relationship at one of its most uncertain points in decades.

-Join this distinguished panel of experts as they assess the risks of long-term erosion, explore opportunities to rebuild trust, and consider what a revitalized U.S.-India partnership must look like to ensure stability across the Indo-Pacific in the years ahead.
+The distinguished panel of experts assessed the risks of long-term erosion, explored opportunities to rebuild trust, and considered what a revitalized U.S.-India partnership must look like to ensure stability across the Indo-Pacific in the years ahead.